-I didn’t know a ton about the capital of AR (not AK) until my parents moved here from Fort Smith a few years ago.
-I have a lot of respect for this little city along the Arkansas River!
+I didn’t know a ton about the capital of AR (not AK) until my parents moved here from Fort Smith back in 2015, and now I call myself a resident!
+I have a lot of respect for this little city along the Arkansas River.
 With a population of around 200,000, it’s the largest city in the state with a lot to do.

 - William J. Clinton Presidential Library and Museum

 - Arkansas Museum of Fine Arts – Stunning new space to learn, experience, eat and drink

 - Pinnacle Mountain hike – the west summit is 1.2 miles out and back with gorgeous views

 - Arkansas River Trail – spanning just over 21 miles, the Arkansas River Trail runs riverside and extends from the Clinton Presidential Library to Two Rivers Park

 - Two Rivers Park – rent kayaks with Rock Town River Outfitters